kensanata/just-halberds/Knives.md

 First you choose your name, then you roll your attributes.
 You have six attributes: Strength, Dexterity, Endurance, Intelligence, Education, and Status.
-Roll two six-sided dice for the first five attributes, add the two dice together (short: 2d6) and write it down.
+Roll two six-sided dice for the first four attributes, add the two dice together (short: 2d6) and write it down.
-You either inherit Status from your parents (if you’ve played them), or you start as an orphan with Status-2.
+You either inherit Education and Status from your parents (if you’ve played them, up to a maximum of 7), or you start as an orphan with Education-2 and Status-2.

-> Example: Alex names his character Adalric and rolls 8 8 7 9 10;
+> Example: Alex names his character Adalric and rolls 8 8 7 9;
-> Berta names her character Brunhilde and rolls 10 6 9 5 4.
+> Berta names her character Brunhilde and rolls 10 6 9 5.

 Your character begins at age 16.
 You have no special talents.
 If you want to begin the game with more experience, take a look at the